 \subsection{Model Description}

 We now introduce a general stochastic model of gene expression, formulated as a chemical reaction system schemed in \eqref{Reaction1}.
-In this model, the gene we consider is assumed to have $N$ different states, namely, $\mathcal{S}_i\;(1\leq i \leq N)$, and the gene transits arbitrarily among these states in a Markovian manner.
-In each state, mRNA molecules are transcribed in a different rate and gene-state is allowed to switch upon transcription.
+In this model, the gene we consider is assumed to have $N$ different states, namely, $\mathcal{S}_i\;(1\leq i \leq N)$, and the gene transitions arbitrarily among these states in a Markovian manner.
+In each state, mRNA molecules are transcribed at a different rate and the gene state is allowed to switch upon transcription.
 Transcribed mRNA molecules are confronted with competing reaction pathways of hydrolysis and translation.
-Hydrolysis of mRNA molecules occurs at constant rate, independent of the state of gene or number of protein molecules.
-Specific type of protein molecules are translated from living mRNA molecules at constant rate, and also undergo hydrolysis once produced.
-Based on the general theory of stochastic chemical reaction kinetics \cite{AppliedStochasticAnalysis2019}, \eqref{Reaction1} defines a continuous-time Markov chain $(S(t), M_1(t), M_2(t))_{t\geq 0}$ with state space $\{1,2,\cdots,N\}\times\mathbb{N}\times\mathbb{N}$, where $S(t)$, $M_1(t)$ and $M_2(t)$ denote the state of gene, the number of mRNA molecules in the system, and the number of protein molecules in the system.
+Hydrolysis of mRNA molecules occurs at a constant rate, independent of the state of the gene or the number of protein molecules.
+A specific type of protein molecules is translated from living mRNA molecules at constant rate, and also undergo hydrolysis once produced.
+Based on the general theory of stochastic chemical reaction kinetics \cite{AppliedStochasticAnalysis2019}, \eqref{Reaction1} defines a continuous-time Markov chain $(S(t), M_1(t), M_2(t))_{t\geq 0}$ with state space $\{1,2,\cdots,N\}\times\mathbb{N}\times\mathbb{N}$, where $S(t)$, $M_1(t)$ and $M_2(t)$ denote the state of the gene, the number of mRNA molecules in the system, and the number of protein molecules in the system.